iwantmyname/blog/preview/2014-05-13-celebrating-100000-domains-at-iwantmyname.md

 #### A few interesting facts and tidbits from behind the scenes

 - The oldest domain currently under management was registered nearly 24 years ago!
-- We`'ve` processed over `I prefer "more than" instead of "over" here` 200,000 registrations, renewals and transfers over the last 5.5 years
+- We`'ve` processed over `"more than" instead of "over"` 200,000 registrations, renewals and transfers over the last 5.5 years
 - It took us a year to get to 1,000 domains under management and 4.5 years for the remaining 99,000
 - We now offer [212 different domain extensions](https://iwantmyname.com/domains/domain-name-registration-list-of-extensions) and are adding more [on a weekly basis](https://iwantmyname.com/domains/new-gtld-launch-dates)
 - Your domains are being looked after by [9 people](https://iwantmyname.com/about) (4 developers, 2 support, 1 product, 1 operations, 1 content)